nancylama/muhabet/README.md

   <li>Vercel</li>
 </ul>

-It will allow users to learn Albanian, a language not yet available on the popular language learning app.
+Allows users to learn Albanian, a language not yet available on Duolingo.

 <br>
 <hr>